dmccreary/ekg-book/docs/glossary.md

 <br/>[Load-as-is pattern](https://www.marklogic.com/blog/understanding-the-load-as-is-pattern/)
 <br/>See also: [RDF](#resource-description-framework)

+#### The Neighborhood Walk Story
+A story used to illustrate the difference between direct pointer hopping and using centralized indexes to traverse relationships.
+The story uses a 30-second walk between two houses vs. an 8.2-hour walk to a central location and back.

+#### No Complexity Penalty
+Unlike relational databases, graph databases quickly traverse many complex relationships.
+As a result, graph databases are better at modeling the real world - which is full of complexity.
+We use the phrase "No Complexity Penalty" every time we are training people who have come from the relational world that worry that too many relationships will slow down their queries due to slow JOINs.
+<br/>See also: One version of the truth

+#### One Version of the Truth
+The real world has many complex relationships.
+There are many ways to build simple models that take shortcuts to optimize queries by limiting relationships.
+This is important in relational database modeling.
+But the closer we get to modeling the real world, the closer to a single version of the truth we get.
+Models that fairly represent the complexities of the real world can be reused among many business units and thus the costs of holding the information in memory can be shared.
+This is why graph databases cost less then relational databases.

 #### On-the-Wire vs. In-the-Can
 A way of looking at knowledge representation requirements in two domains.
-On-The-Wire implies that a serialization of a dataset must retain connection information within itself and to other external systems.
-In-The-Can implies that the representation is optimized for ease of query and [sustainability](#sustainability).
+On-The-Wire implies that serialization of a dataset must retain connection information within itself and to other external systems.
+In-The-Can knowledge representations are optimized for ease of query and [sustainability](#sustainability).
 RDF is optimized for On-The-Wire exchange of knowledge.
 LPG is optimized for In-The-Can tasks such as ease of query and sustainability.

 #### Ontology
 A graph of [Concepts](#concept) within a specific domain.
 Ontologies often begin as flat term lists, that become taxonomies that then have more complex relationships than simple broader and narrower concepts.
 Ontologies